carnate-tech/aws-14weeks-challenge/Week1/read.md

 **`Challenge Overview`**

-In the Week 1 Challange, we will go through the below topic.
+In the Week 1 Challenge, we will go through the below topic.
 We divided this week 1 into multiple days.

 1. What is Cloud Computing & Different types of Cloud Deployment models.
 2. Benifits of Cloud Computing